derektypist/project-euler-069/README.md

 ## Features

-Allows the user to enter a number.
+Allows the user to enter a number in order to find the value of n &le; (number entered) for which n/&phi;(n) is a maximum.

+## Technologies

+Uses HTML5, CSS3, JavaScript, Bootstrap 5.3.0-alpha1 and Google Fonts.